WillUHD/walker/README.md

 6. Loop again for each dependency in queue.

 ## Performance
 Yes, it's written in Java, but using `native-image`, it can analyze 1085 nested dependencies with highest depth level of 11 in around 25s.
+The main limitation will almost certainly be IO and cmdline tools.

 ## Future Release Plan
 - Concurrency support with virtual threads
-- Advanced dependency layout manager? (with UI?) so you could custom decide exactly which dependencies go where, etc. but this will require a lot of work.
+- Advanced dependency layout manager? (with UI?) so you could custom decide exactly which dependencies go where, etc.

 ## Hope this can help some people!
 > by WillUHD